Cypripedium calceolus: Conservation

 Although the global conservation status of Cypripedium calceolus is least concern according to the IUCN Red List, in many countries (including the UK and Denmark) it has become rare and is afforded legal protection.
 C. calceolus is common in Poland and Austria but in Greece it has become extinct.

 In Britain, it was formerly a reasonably widespread plant across northern England, particularly the limestone area of the Yorkshire Dales.
-By the late 20th century it had declined to just a single plant in one location in the dales.
+By the late 20th century it had declined to just a single plant in one location in the Dales.
 While the virtual extinction of the lady's-slipper orchid from its historical range in Britain is often blamed on uprooting by gardeners and botanists, it is also the case that its preferred habitat shrank markedly with human clearance of woodland from the limestone landscape, and the grazing of sheep will have finished it off.
 It became a protected species in the UK in 1975 under the Conservation of Wild Creatures and Wild Plants Act, but a reintroduction programme for the lady's-slipper orchid is in place, and has led to a population of hundreds of plants as of 2003.
+In June 2024 a plant was found which was the first to germinate of its own accord since 1930.

 With the help of Dutch plant breeder and wholesaler Anthura, who made the Genus and this species commercially available in garden centers, this species is successfully reintroduced in several locations in Switzerland at the request of the Swiss Orchid Foundation.
 Seeds from the Swiss population were used by Anthura resulting in three thousand viable plants available for the reintroduction.
 The locations are kept secret, but are monitored regularly.

-Other laboratories and breeders have also developed the technique to mass-produce C. calceolus, so plants are commercially available, unlike many orchid species.

 In popular culture

 Cypripedium calceolus has appeared on postage stamps in a huge number of countries including Austria, the Czech Republic, Denmark, France, Grenadines, Hungary, Italy, Latvia, Madagascar, Moldova, Mozambique, Norway, Romania, Russia, Slovenia, Sweden, Uganda, Ukraine and the United Kingdom.

-The Norwegian municipality of Snåsa has a Cypripedium calceolus in its coat-of-arms.
+Snåsa Municipality in Norway has a Cypripedium calceolus in its coat-of-arms.

 In Pavel Ivanovich Melnikov's "In the Forests", a znakharka (Russian wise woman) calls this Adam's head, Adam's grass, and Cuckoo's slippers and says it is good for every ill including driving away evil spirits.